CTDave001/automated_mockups/README.md

+# README.md:

-# Shirt Mockup Generator
+# T-Shirt Mockup Generator

-Shirt Mockup Generator is a Python tool for generating shirt mockups.
-It uses image processing techniques to identify a designated 'target area' on a base mockup image where a user's design image will be placed.
+The T-Shirt Mockup Generator is a Python-based tool for generating realistic shirt mockups given a specified design and a set of base mockup images.

+This program works by calculating several parameters (e.g., bounding box, width, height, rotation angle) of a designated 'target area' in the base mockup images, where the user-specified shirt design will be placed.

 ## Repository Structure

 ```
 /ShirtMockupGenerator
+│   calculate_parameters.py
-│   run.py
+│   create_mockup.py
 │   README.md
 │   requirements.txt
 |   LICENSE